p2r3/ppmod/README.md

 In other words, ppmod makes Portal 2's Squirrel feel less like a cheap hack, and more like a native game interface.

 ## Installation
 Since ppmod version 4, the environment is expected to be as clean as possible, without any instantiated entities or vectors.
-This can be achieved by placing the [ppmod.nut](https://github.com/p2r3/ppmod/blob/main/ppmod.nut) into `scripts/vscripts` and calling it at the very top of `mapspawn.nut`, after making sure that the current scope has server-side control:
+This can be achieved by placing [ppmod.nut](https://github.com/p2r3/ppmod/blob/main/ppmod.nut) into `scripts/vscripts` and calling it at the very top of `mapspawn.nut`, after making sure that the current scope has server-side control:
 ```squirrel
   // File: "scripts/vscripts/mapspawn.nut"